-Brand Name: Hemorrhoidal Hygiene Pads, Sani-pads with Aloe
+Brand names: Hemorrhoidal Hygiene Pads, Sani-pads with Aloe

 What is Sani-pads with Aloe?

-Sani-pads with Aloe (for the skin) is a combination medicine used to relieve rectal pain, pressure, irritation, and mild bleeding caused by hemorrhoids.
+Sani-pads with Aloe (for the skin) is a combination medicine used to relieve discomfort, burning, and irritation caused by hemorrhoids.
 Sani-pads with Aloe will not treat or cure a hemorrhoid, it will only relieve the symptoms.

 Sani-pads with Aloe may also be used for purposes not listed in this medication guide.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 You should not use Sani-pads with Aloe if you are allergic to glycerin or witch hazel.